fernandopalafox/fernandopalafox.github.io/content/writing/slave_morality.md

 I'm not sure, but these questions are a bit scary.

 Another source of doubt comes from Nietzsche's slave morality.
-In *Beyond Good and Evil*[^1], he describes slave morality: a hierarchy of virtues formed by the "have-nots" in reaction to oppression by the "haves".
+In *Beyond Good and Evil*[^1], he describes it as a hierarchy of virtues formed by the "have-nots" in reaction to oppression by the "haves".
 Under slave morality one celebrates "those qualities which serve to make easier the existence of the suffering.
 [Such as] pity, the kind and helping hand, the warm heart, patience, industriousness, humility, [and] friendliness. [...] for here these are the most useful qualities and virtually the only means of enduring the burden of existence."
-I like most of those qualities, and I practice meditation to ease my suffering, so what's so bad about it?
+I like most of those qualities, and I practice meditation to ease my suffering, so what's so bad about slave morality?
 There are two pain points for me: first, is that slave morality comes from a place of deep resentment.
 And, as a formerly resentful teenager, a part of me is scared I could regress back to that.
 Second, the oppressed, as described by Nietzsche typically seek to convince themselves that the happiness of the oppressors is not genuine.